fcastagna/JoXSZ/README.md

 As an example, we show the application of `JoXSZ` on the high-redshift cluster of galaxies CL J1226.9+3332 (z = 0.89).

-Beam data and transfer function data come from the [NIKA data release](http://lpsc.in2p3.fr/NIKA2LPSZ/nika2sz.release.php), while X-ray data come from Chandra (reference...).
+Beam data and transfer function data come from the [NIKA data release](http://lpsc.in2p3.fr/NIKA2LPSZ/nika2sz.release.php), while X-ray data come from *Chandra* observations, reduced following the standard procedures (e.g. [Andreon et al. 2019](https://ui.adsabs.harvard.edu/abs/2019A%26A...630A..78A/abstract)).

 ### Requirements
 `JoXSZ` requires the following: